-How do I join the 2020 FGC Gathering Committee?
-If you're interested in helping plan the 2020 Gathering, complete our online Expression of Interest form.
+How do I join the FGC Gathering Committee?
+The 2020 Gathering Committee is well into their work.
+If you're interested in helping plan the 2021 Gathering, there will be a form available in late winter, 2020, or contact the Gathering office.
 There are also many opportunities to volunteer when you register for Gathering.
+If you're interested in other committee service with FGC, see our Volunteer Interest Form.

 What is the FGC Gathering?
 About 1200 Quakers (mostly from the unprogrammed, liberal tradition) spend a week together on a college campus at different sites around the US and occasionally Canada.
 Attenders range from newborns to elders in their 90s.
 In structure, it’s part conference and part family camp.
 In content, it provides an abundance of opportunities to learn about Quakerism and to foster your spiritual life – and to have fun together.
 Read more about the upcoming Gathering.